 - A foreign national coming to perform independent contractor services (such as receiving an honorarium, travel reimbursement or other form of reimbursement) requires a B-1 or B-2 visa in order receive reimbursement.
 Those with WV and VW visas can receive travel reimbursement only.

-Consult with an HR expert before the foreign national enters the country to ensure the visa will allow for university payment.
-Schedule an appointment with ISS to seek the correct documents for the visa status required.
+Consult with an NRA Coordinator before the foreign national enters the country to ensure the visa will allow for university payment.
+To ensure the proper documents for the visa status required you should make arrangements to get a Visa.

 Tax treaties are tax agreements between the U.S. and other countries to decrease the likelihood of taxation in both the U.S. and in the country of tax residency.
 Tax treaties are considered a benefit to students and scholars and are not mandatory.
 The correct forms and documents must be submitted to HR, and eligibility must be determined for the tax treaty to be honored.
 HR will not honor a tax treaty without a Social Security number or Individual Taxpayer Identification number (ITIN).